Seneca-BSA/bsa/docs/sep600/lab2.md

     ![Figure 2.2](lab2-rc-pwm.png)

     ***Figure 2.2** PWM signal after RC smoothing.*
-1. Adjust your PWM settings so there's less then 10% fluctuation between the high and low voltage after the RC filter (CH2).
+1. Adjust your PWM settings so there's less than 10% fluctuation between the high and low voltage after the RC filter (CH2).
-    > **Lab Question:** What is the PWM frequency to achive this?
+    > **Lab Question:** What is the PWM frequency to achieve this?

 ## Reference